phrxqt/turtle-autologin/README.md

 ## Features

-- Adds an Accounts select panel to the login screen
+- Adds an Accounts selection panel to the login screen
-- Select an account to enter its log in info (double-click to login directly)
+- Select an account to enter its login info (double-click to login directly)
 - - Automatically adds new accounts to the list
-- - Highlights accounts auto-login set on a character
+- - Highlights accounts with auto-login set on a character
 - Accounts and characters can be manually arranged
 ## Installation